 .2 Noise level: Noise level shall be within the specified limit indicated in the Specification Sections for each item of equipment.

-.3 Initial winding analysis report [To be within specified limit determined by the Consultant.
-Consultant to insert additional information]
+.3

 For Control Loop Checkout/Verification, arrange with the electrical, instrumentation and control Subcontractors for the testing of loop wiring between instrument and field devices.
 Coordinate with the Consultant for the Consultant’s attendance during control loop tests.